keptn/lifecycle-toolkit/examples/support/metrics/README.md

 ## Generating Load

 Now that we have our application up and running, and can retrieve the `KeptnMetric` value, it is time to generate some load.
-To do so, we will create  `Job` that regularly sends a request to our application.
+To do so, we will create a `Job` that regularly sends a request to our application.
 The Job can be created using the following command:

 ```shell